withastro/docs/src/pages/en/guides/styling.md

 ## Astro `<style global>`

-To apply styles globally, without the need for a .css file or stylesheet link, Astro allows you to use `<style global>` within any Astro component, page or layout to wrap style definitions.
+To apply styles globally, without the need for a separate `.css` file or external stylesheet link, Astro allows you to use the `global` attribute on style declarations within any Astro component, page or layout.

 ```html
 <style global>